Holy Men Who Served

 Evangelist · 1st Century

 One of the Seven, Philip carried the Gospel to Samaria and baptized the Ethiopian eunuch on the road to Gaza (Acts 8).
 Called “the evangelist” in Acts 21:8, he exemplifies the deacon’s mission of proclaiming the Word.
-Philip shows that deacons are not merely administrators but heralds of the Good News.

 St. Ephrem the Syrian